Friday, June 28, 2019

 Grace

-After walking a 200 km stretch crossing some remote tribal villages and forest trails we reached Amarkantak on March 4th on the auspicious day of Mahashivratri.
+After walking a 200 km stretch through remote tribal villages and forest trails, we reached Amarkantak on March 4th, the auspicious day of Mahashivratri.
 Amarkantak is the mouth of the river from where it starts flowing towards the sea.
-It flows west covering many thousand kilometers serving infinite beings with her love.
+It flows west, covering many thousands of kilometers, serving infinite beings with her love.

-When I think of the web of grace that is constantly flowing by our side with my limited mind I know I am not being fair to the hard work of infinite beings including our lineages and nature which is constantly blessing us with abundance.
-The tears were even for the limitations that the mind was creating to see beyond self and creating ownership for something which was beyond the “I”.
+When I think of the web of grace that is constantly flowing by our side,e with my limited mind,d I know I am not being fair to the hard work of infinite beings,s including our lineages and nature,e which is constantly blessing us with abundance.
+The tears were even for the limitation of seeing beyond self to take ownership of something beyond the “I”.

-The prayer for the rest of our journey is to look beyond the “I”, be humble and grateful at each step in the lap Mother Earth, Mother Nature and Mother Reva and embrace the nature of a mother being always gentle, forgiving, giving, content and compassionate:)
+The prayer for the rest of our journey is to look beyond the “I”, be humble and grateful at each step in the lap of Mother Earth, Mother Nature, and Mother Reva, and embrace the nature of a mother being always gentle, forgiving, giving, content,t and compassionate:)

 Saturday, February 23, 2019